Denis Thatcher: Public life and perceptions

 Thatcher was reported by New Zealand (NZ) broadcaster and former diplomat Chris Laidlaw—at the time NZ High Commissioner to Zimbabwe—as leaning towards him during a Commonwealth Heads of Government Meeting, asking "So, what do you think the fuzzy wuzzies are up to?"

-In December 1990, following the resignation of his wife as prime minister, it was announced that Thatcher would be created a baronet (the first such creation since 1964).
+In December 1990, following the resignation of his wife as prime minister, it was announced that Thatcher would be created a baronet, (the first and only baronetcy created since 1964).
 The award was gazetted in February 1991, giving his title as Sir Denis Thatcher, 1st Baronet, of Scotney in the County of Kent.
-Thus, his wife was entitled to style herself Lady Thatcher while retaining her seat in the House of Commons; however she made it known that she preferred to remain addressed as "Mrs Thatcher", and would not use the style.
+Thus, his wife was entitled to style herself Lady Thatcher while retaining her seat in the House of Commons; however, she made it known that she preferred to remain addressed as "Mrs Thatcher", and would not use the style.
 She was created a life peeress as Baroness Thatcher (Lady Thatcher in her own right) shortly after she retired from the Commons in 1992.

 In July 1991, Thatcher was created a Commander of the Order of St John; his wife was also made a Dame of the order.

-Thatcher's baronetcy was a hereditary title that was to be inherited by his son on his death.
-The first British baronetage to be granted since 1964, there have been no baronetages created thereafter.

 Illness and death

 In the autumn of 1992, Thatcher was diagnosed with prostate cancer, but it was caught early.
 He responded well to treatment.

 On 17 January 2003, Thatcher underwent a six-hour heart-bypass operation and aortic valve operation at a Harley Street clinic.
 He had complained of breathlessness for several weeks before Christmas 2002, and the problem was diagnosed in early January.
 He left the clinic on 28 January 2003 and appeared to recover fully after recuperation.
 Thatcher returned home on 14 February and visited his son Mark in South Africa in April, but in early June, he again complained of breathlessness and listlessness.
 Lady Thatcher's staff also thought he looked unwell, and on 13 June, he was admitted to the Royal Brompton Hospital for further tests.
 Nothing wrong was found with his heart but terminal pancreatic cancer was diagnosed, along with fluid in his lungs.
 He was told nothing could be done for him, and after seven days there, on 20 June, he was transferred to the Lister Hospital.
 He lost consciousness on 24 June and never regained it.
 He died on the morning of 26 June, at the age of 88.

 His funeral service took place on 3 July 2003 at the chapel of the Royal Hospital Chelsea in London, followed by a cremation at Mortlake Crematorium in Richmond, London.
 On 30 October, a memorial service was held at Westminster Abbey.
 His ashes were buried under a white marble marker just outside the Royal Hospital in Chelsea.
-His wife's ashes were later buried near his following her death in 2013.
+Following his wife's death in 2013, her ashes were buried near his.